opencog/learn/README-Natural.md

                   length apart, each of these is an atom with a count.
                   Watch out!
    * Disjunct counts -- how often the random ANY disjuncts are used.
                   You almost surely do not need this.
-This is for my own personal curiosity.
+(This is for my own personal curiosity.)

-   Only the first bullet is needed: LG "ANY" word pairs.
-The other bullets are not needed.
-In particular, word counts are not needed;
+   The default config is to only count the LG "ANY" word pairs.
+None of the other styles are used in the current pipeline.
-   they are almost evil to collect, as they serve to confuse things.

    Knowing the length of the pairs might be important for "understanding" that adjectives, adverbs, determiners and possessives modify only